paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 For provisions relating to development of fulfillment standards for purposes of the training requirements of this section, see section 812(c) of Pub.
 L. 102–484, set out as a note under [section 1723 of this title](./chapter-087-defense-acquisition-workforce.md#section-1723).

 #### Credit for Experience in Certain Positions
 Pub.
 L. 101–510, div.
 A, title XII, § 1209(i), Nov.
 5, 1990, 104 Stat.
 1667, as amended by Pub.
 L. 102–25, title VII, § 704(b)(3)(D), Apr.
 6, 1991, 105 Stat.
-119, provided that: “For purposes of meeting any requirement under chapter 87 of title 10, United States Code (as added by section 1202), for a period of experience (such as requirements for experience in acquisition positions or in critical acquisition positions) and for purposes of coverage under the exceptions established by section 1724(c)(1) and section 1732(c)(1) of such title, any period of time spent serving in a position later designated as an acquisition position or a critical acquisition position under such chapter may be counted as experience in such a position for such purposes.”
+119, provided that: “For purposes of meeting any requirement under chapter 87 of title 10, United States Code (as added by section 1202), for a period of experience (such as requirements for experience in acquisition positions or in critical acquisition positions) and for purposes of coverage under the exceptions established by section 1724(c)(1) and [former] section 1732(c)(1) of such title, any period of time spent serving in a position later designated as an acquisition position or a critical acquisition position under such chapter may be counted as experience in such a position for such purposes.”

 <a id="section-1725"></a>